nucternal18/nucternal18/README.md

 Full-Stack Developer
 --------------------

 I'm a Full-Stack developer who enjoys developing real world application from web to mobile to backend systems.
-All the current projects I am current working on or have worked on ar built from the ground up using technologies in the below tech stack.
+All the current projects I am currently working on or have worked on are built from the ground up using technologies in the below tech stack.

 *   🌍  I'm based in London, United Kingdom
 *   🖥️  See my portfolio at [My Portfolio](http://aolausoro.tech)